All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will my pharmacy automatically notify me if my medication is recalled?

 Legitimate pharmacies are required to make reasonable efforts to notify patients and providers when a recalled product was dispensed.
 Most pharmacies contact affected patients by phone, email, or mail.
-However, keeping your contact information current with your pharmacy ensures you receive notifications promptly.
+But keeping your contact information current with your pharmacy ensures you receive notifications promptly.

 Can I get a refund for recalled medication?